MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/account-provisioning.md

   - **Variable** The user pays based on usage.

-- [**SecurityUpdatesExempt**](/uwp/schemas/mobilebroadbandschema/plans/element-securityupdatesexempt) A Boolean value that specifies whether security updates count toward the customer’s usage.
+- **[SecurityUpdatesExempt](/uwp/schemas/mobilebroadbandschema/plans/element-securityupdatesexempt)** A Boolean value that specifies whether security updates count toward the customer’s usage.

-- [**DataLimitInMegabytes**](/uwp/schemas/mobilebroadbandschema/plans/element-datalimitinmegabytes) The user’s allotted usage, if [**PlanType**](/uwp/schemas/mobilebroadbandschema/wwan/element-plantype) is **Fixed**.
+- **[DataLimitInMegabytes](/uwp/schemas/mobilebroadbandschema/plans/element-datalimitinmegabytes)** The user’s allotted usage, if **[PlanType](/uwp/schemas/mobilebroadbandschema/wwan/element-plantype)** is **Fixed**.

-- [**BillingCycle**](/uwp/schemas/mobilebroadbandschema/plans/element-billingcycle) Defines the plan's starting date and time, its duration, and what happens at the end of the billing cycle.
+- **[BillingCycle](/uwp/schemas/mobilebroadbandschema/plans/element-billingcycle)** Defines the plan's starting date and time, its duration, and what happens at the end of the billing cycle.

-- [**BandwidthInKbps**](/uwp/schemas/mobilebroadbandschema/dusm/element-bandwidthinkbps) The user’s connection speed as allowed by the network; this can reflect the norm for their plan, or reflect a lower rate that is currently imposed by the carrier due to congestion or excessive use (maximum of 2 Gbps).
+- **[BandwidthInKbps](/uwp/schemas/mobilebroadbandschema/dusm/element-bandwidthinkbps)** The user’s connection speed as allowed by the network; this can reflect the norm for their plan, or reflect a lower rate that is currently imposed by the carrier due to congestion or excessive use (maximum of 2 Gbps).

-- [**MaxTransferSizeInMegabytes**](/uwp/schemas/mobilebroadbandschema/plans/element-maxtransfersizeinmegabytes) An integer that expresses the size of an individual download that a compliant application should permit over a metered connection, without explicit user approval of the connection being used.
+- **[MaxTransferSizeInMegabytes](/uwp/schemas/mobilebroadbandschema/plans/element-maxtransfersizeinmegabytes)** An integer that expresses the size of an individual download that a compliant application should permit over a metered connection, without explicit user approval of the connection being used.

-- [**UserSMSEnabled**](/uwp/schemas/mobilebroadbandschema/plans/element-usersmsenabled) Indicates whether the plan includes user-to-user SMS support.
+- **[UserSMSEnabled](/uwp/schemas/mobilebroadbandschema/plans/element-usersmsenabled)** Indicates whether the plan includes user-to-user SMS support.
 If true, Windows will keep the device attached to the network in Connected Standby even when the mobile broadband interface is not being used.
 If false, Windows can power down the mobile broadband interface to conserve power, thereby resulting in the device not being addressable by the network when the computer is idle.

 ### Usage

 The following elements can change with higher frequency:

-- [**UsageInMegabytes**](/uwp/schemas/mobilebroadbandschema/dusm/element-usageinmegabytes) The user’s most recent data usage.
+- **[UsageInMegabytes](/uwp/schemas/mobilebroadbandschema/dusm/element-usageinmegabytes)** The user’s most recent data usage.

-- [**OverDataLimit**](/uwp/schemas/mobilebroadbandschema/wwan/element-overdatalimit) A Boolean value that indicates whether the user has passed the allotted usage, if [**PlanType**](/uwp/schemas/mobilebroadbandschema/wwan/element-plantype) is **Fixed**.
+- **[OverDataLimit](/uwp/schemas/mobilebroadbandschema/wwan/element-overdatalimit)** A Boolean value that indicates whether the user has passed the allotted usage, if **[PlanType](/uwp/schemas/mobilebroadbandschema/wwan/element-plantype)** is **Fixed**.

-- [**Congested**](/uwp/schemas/mobilebroadbandschema/wwan/element-congested) A Boolean value that indicates whether a lower connection speed than usual is being imposed due to excessive usage.
+- **[Congested](/uwp/schemas/mobilebroadbandschema/wwan/element-congested)** A Boolean value that indicates whether a lower connection speed than usual is being imposed due to excessive usage.
 The Congested flag indicates that the network is currently experiencing (or expects to experience) heavy load, and lower-priority transfers should be deferred until another time, if possible.
 You can use this flag to indicate concepts such as peak hours, or to respond to an overloaded hotspot.

 ### Refresh

 You can push updated settings to the computer as required because of network changes or for technical support.
 Windows attempts periodic refreshes by using information that is provided by you or by the provisioning API.
 A refresh can be triggered by SMS notifications from the operator.
 To enable Refresh, you must provide the following information in the provisioning XML:

-- [**TrustedCertificates**](/uwp/schemas/mobilebroadbandschema/carriercontrolschema/element-trustedcertificates) A list of certificate thumbprints that have trusted signatures on future provisioning files.
+- **[TrustedCertificates](/uwp/schemas/mobilebroadbandschema/carriercontrolschema/element-trustedcertificates)** A list of certificate thumbprints that have trusted signatures on future provisioning files.

-- [**DelayInDays**](/uwp/schemas/mobilebroadbandschema/carriercontrolschema/element-delayindays) The (integer) number of days before which a refresh is not attempted.
+- **[DelayInDays](/uwp/schemas/mobilebroadbandschema/carriercontrolschema/element-delayindays)** The (integer) number of days before which a refresh is not attempted.

-- [**RefreshURL**](/uwp/schemas/mobilebroadbandschema/carriercontrolschema/element-refreshurl) The HTTPS URL to get the latest copy of the user’s provisioning file.
+- **[RefreshURL](/uwp/schemas/mobilebroadbandschema/carriercontrolschema/element-refreshurl)** The HTTPS URL to get the latest copy of the user’s provisioning file.

-- [**UserName**](/uwp/schemas/mobilebroadbandschema/carriercontrolschema/element-username) & [**Password**](/uwp/schemas/mobilebroadbandschema/carriercontrolschema/element-password) Optional credentials that are to be presented by using HTTP-Auth when retrieving the re-provisioning file.
+- **[UserName](/uwp/schemas/mobilebroadbandschema/carriercontrolschema/element-username)** and **[Password](/uwp/schemas/mobilebroadbandschema/carriercontrolschema/element-password)** Optional credentials that are to be presented by using HTTP-Auth when retrieving the re-provisioning file.
 This information must be encrypted when stored.

 Alternatively, the mobile broadband app can provide a new provisioning file at any time, based on communication between the app and the operator’s backend.